 The Department actively collaborates with other departments on campus.
 Many Faculty are members of the Graduate Fields associated with these departments:

-There is close collaboration between the School of Applied and Engineering Physics (A&EP) in the College of Engineering and the Physics Department in research areas such as biophysics and biotechnology, magnetic physics and devices, nano-mechanical systems, x-ray physics, charge-density waves, thin film growth and processing and nanoscale device fabrication.
+There is close collaboration between the School of Applied and Engineering (A&EP) in the College of Engineering and the Department in research areas such as biophysics and biotechnology, magnetic physics and devices, nano-mechanical systems, x-ray physics, charge-density waves, thin film growth and processing and nanoscale device fabrication.
 The fourteen A&EP faculty members also extend the range of physical phenomena investigated at Cornell.
 Research efforts in optics and photonics (ultra-fast, non-linear and quantum), semiconductor quantum dots and high-resolution electron microscopy are centered within A&EP.

 Graduate students interested in chaos, complexity and non-linear systems will find allies at Cornell’s Center for Applied Mathematics.
 The center has nearly 100 affiliated faculty members from six colleges at Cornell.

 The Astrophysics Group at Cornell straddles the graduate fields of physics and of astronomy and space sciences.
 Several members of the physics faculty have joint appointments in the Department of Astronomy, representing the closest possible link between the disciplines.
 Collaborative work between members of the departments spans theoretical, analytical and experimental research on topics in astrophysics, general relativity, cosmology and instrumentation.